dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

 **Role**| Specify the name of the user role that has access to this connection.
 A user role defines personal settings, options, and enables or disables certain access features.
 This option is displayed only when the connection type is **Pulse Secure**.
 **Realm**|Specify the name of the authentication realm that you want to use.
 An authentication realm is a grouping of authentication resources that is used by the Pulse Secure connection type.
 This option is displayed only when the connection type is **Pulse Secure**.
 **Login group or domain**|Specify the name of the login group or domain that you want to connect to.
 This option is displayed only when the connection type is **Dell SonicWALL Mobile Connect**.
 **Fingerprint**|Specify a string, for example "Contoso Fingerprint Code" that will be used to verify the VPN server can be trusted.
 A fingerprint can be: Sent to the client so it knows to trust any server presenting that same fingerprint when connecting.
-If the device doesn’t already have the fingerprint it will prompt the user to trust the VPN server they are connecting to while showing the fingerprint (the user manually verifies the fingerprint and clicks **trust** to connect).
+If the device doesn’t already have the fingerprint it will prompt the user to trust the VPN server they are connecting to while showing the fingerprint (the user manually verifies the fingerprint and chooses **trust** to connect).
 This option is displayed only when the connection type is **CheckPoint Mobile VPN**.
 **Per App VPN**|Select this option if you want to associate this VPN connection with an iOS of Mac OS X app so that the connection will be opened when the app is run.
 You can associate the VPN profile with an app when you deploy the software.
 For more information, see [Deploy apps in Microsoft Intune](deploy-apps-in-microsoft-intune.md)
 **Automatically detect proxy settings** (iOS, Mac OS X, Windows 8.1 and Windows Phone 8.1 only)|If your VPN server requires a proxy server for the connection, specify whether you would like devices to automatically detect the connection settings.
 For more information, see your Windows Server documentation.
 **Use automatic configuration script** (iOS, Mac OS X, Windows 8.1 and Windows Phone 8.1 only)|If your VPN server requires a proxy server for the connection, specify whether you would like to use an automatic configuration script to define the settings and then specify a URL to the file containing the settings.
 For more information, see your Windows Server documentation.